IRS new tax bracket list: Here’s what’s changing due to inflation

-The Internal Revenue Service has announced its annual inflation adjustments for the 2022 tax year.
+The Internal Revenue Service (IRS) has announced its annual inflation adjustments for the 2022 tax year.
 The adjustments see increases in things like the marginal tax rate as well as the standard deduction.
 We’ve listed the most prominent changes below, which the IRS notes “generally apply to tax returns filed in 2023.”

 Top marginal tax rates, single filers: